Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 <a id="filter"></a>
 ## Filtering
-Let's say we want to negate the even values less than 10.
+Let's say we want to negate the even values less than 10 and drop the others on the floor.
 We can iterate `0..<10` and filter out values that don't match our condition.
 ```chapel
 writeln([i in 0..<10] if i%2 == 0 then -i);
 ```